Azure/azure-uamqp-python/developer_guide.md

 pip install wheelhouse/your_wheel_file.whl
 ```

-To change the build configuration, for example to set minium python to build wheels for, pass in compilation flags etc the `pyproject.toml` file can be be modified.
+To change the build configuration, for example to set minimum python to build wheels for, pass in compilation flags etc the `pyproject.toml` file can be modified.
 For further details and configuration options refer to the [cibuildwheel documentation](https://cibuildwheel.pypa.io/en/stable/configuration/).

 After these changes are validated and tested locally, they need to be applied to the [client.test.live.yml](.azure-pipelines/client.test.live.yml) and [client.test.yml](.azure-pipelines/client.test.yml) files to ensure that the changes are applied to the CI/CD pipeline.
 The pipeline will then build the library and run the tests on the changes made.